AndrewWPhillips/eggql/README.md

 ### Basic Types

-First, we'll look at basic types (scalars, lists and nested objects), then arguments (including defaults and input types), enums, interfaces, mutations, etc.  We'll also look at the sorts of errors you can get and how to handle them.
+First, we'll look at basic types (scalars, lists and nested objects).
+Later we'll look at query arguments (including defaults and input types), enums, interfaces, mutations, etc.  We'll also look at the sorts of errors you can get and how to handle them.

 If _writing_ queries you also need to know about variables, fragments, directives, aliases, introspection, etc, but since these are handled automatically I won't cover them here.
 There are plenty of tutorials that talk about how to use these things.